trevismd/permutations-stats/README.md

 * numpy
 * numba

-And for testing only
+And for development testing only
-* scipy
+* scipy, pytest

 ## Usage
 ```python